 For this recipe, I used pork riblets, which are basically ribs that are cut into shorter lengths – usually about an inch or so in length.
 Some butchers package prepared riblets from the actual rack of ribs when they trim the sides of the ribs to make them more uniform.

-If you can’t find riblets, you can buy a rack of pork ribs and run your knife lengthwise between the bones and then use a cleaver to cut the ribs into one inch pieces.
+If you can’t find riblets, you can buy a rack of pork ribs and run your knife lengthwise between the bones and then use a cleaver to cut the ribs into one-inch pieces.
 Of course, you can always have your butcher do this for you.
 I find that the best place to find already prepared pork riblets is at an Asian market or grocer.
 Riblets are very popular in Asian cuisine.

 As you can probably imagine, when pork ribs are cut, the bones will most likely leave behind a few bone fragments.
 It’s vitally important to thoroughly wash each riblet under running cool water.
 You do not want to bite into one of those little bone shards.
 They are so sharp!

-Once you’ve found your pork riblets and have washed them thoroughly, you get to bake them and eat until you can’t eat no more!
+Once you’ve found your pork riblets and have washed them thoroughly, you get to bake them and eat until you can’t eat any more!
 And, trust me, Dear Reader, that’s just what you’ll want to do.
 (I did!)

 Baked Barbecue Pork Riblets pay homage to a dish that I loved so much when I was a kid.
 Pork ribs were baked often by my mom, and very much like the recipe you see below.
 My mom would most often bake her riblets in one of those black enamel roasting pans, but I don’t own one of those.